Planning a plane journey or road trip with babies, toddlers or young kids? I feel your sense of dread! Travelling with toddlers can be a nightmare!

 Let’s face it, we parents rely on food, not only to fuel our kids but also to entertain them, and never more so than on a road trip.
 A bag of goldfish crackers or raisins can buy you several miles of contented munching.

 Not all foods are created equal when it comes to snacking on the move though.
 You want things your kids can handle easily and – bonus! – not smear all over themselves or the car.
 It’s hard to avoid some dropped pretzels, but I’d rather vacuum up a few crumbs than have to wipe a cup of applesauce off the backseat.
 So, collect handy snacks in snack bags, lunch boxes, or special snack containers that make it hard to drop bits.
 Then place them in easy reach of the front seat, from where you can just pass things back, rather than having to stop.

 Here are some favourites that have worked well for us: dried fruit (raisins, apricots), nuts, bite-size crackers (goldfish, pretzels, oyster), popcorn, small sandwiches, fruit leather, fruit pouches, squeezable yogurt tubes, cheese or salami sticks, olives, non-drippy fruit (grapes, berries, apple slices), mini muffins, energy balls.
 And of course always have a water bottle or small juice or milk boxes ready to wash it all down.

-Going on long road trips with kids can be quite the challenge.
-Some kids are naturally good travelers and are perfectly fine sitting in their car seat for hours on end, with little things needed to keep them occupied.
+Going on long road trips with kids can be quite a challenge.
+Some kids are naturally good travellers and are perfectly fine sitting in their car seat for hours on end, with little things needed to keep them occupied.
 Some kids are great nappers while others need just a toy or two to keep them happy.

 Next time you are heading on a road trip, throw a few basic household items in a clear bag before you set off, you may be surprised at how simple things can help tremendously.